Did Jesus Call People to be Pacifists, or Does He Want Us and the Military to Protect Our Loved Ones?

 The military is tough in many ways.
 It is not for the weak, physically or spiritually.
 For believers who have gained a sufficient level of maturity, it can be a wonderful, toughening experience; but for those who are not ready for it, it can be very damaging.

 Clearly, we all ought to be most grateful to the Lord if we have never had to spill blood, whatever the context.
 However, I find nothing in scripture or in our Lord's words to support a position of refusing to defend oneself or one's family by whatever means necessary in extreme situations.
-After all, Jesus certainly didn't tell the disciples to bring a sword along on their journeys after His departure only to be used for bluff.
+After all, Jesus certainly didn't tell the disciples to bring a sword along on their journeys after His departure only to be used for a bluff.
 Capital punishment has to be carried out by someone, and that is certainly envisioned as a necessary function of government in the New Testament as well as in the Old.
 Military service is always portrayed as honorable in both testaments, and I can't see our Lord using military analogies (e.g., "if a king is about to go to war . . ."
 Lk.14:31) if the whole notion of military confrontation wherein the shedding of blood is inevitable was somehow anti-God.

 And, lest we forget, our Lord Jesus is the greatest warrior of all time.
-As the Angel of the Lord, He personally slew 185,000 Assyrians, and will slay millions at the battle of Armageddon with the sharp sword which proceeds from His mouth.
+As the Angel of the Lord, He personally slew 185,000 Assyrians and will slay millions at the battle of Armageddon with the sharp sword which proceeds from His mouth.
 As I say, no one should set themselves to take life, and praise God if we haven't had to.
 But I also praise God for those who have, for it is by their sacrifice that our freedom has been secured.
 Clearly, no human conflict will ever be a case of absolute right versus absolute wrong (until the Armageddon campaign), however, generally speaking, defending one's country is not only legitimate and honorable but also an obligation in the same way that obedience to the law and paying taxes are.
 Only through military defenses and oft times in the course of world history through their active use has the world been kept from being united into one conglomerate under the devil's control.
-And it is the diversity of individually sovereign nations that has made the continuation of the light of truth possible over the long centuries spanning back to the expulsion from Eden.
+And it is the diversity of individually sovereign nations that have made the continuation of the light of truth possible over the long centuries spanning back to the expulsion from Eden.
 That will all come to an end during the Tribulation when antichrist is victorious at the mid-point of the seven years, and the results of his one-world rule will be horrific for all, and especially for believers who refuse to worship him.
 It is certainly true that during those days being in the military will be something believers should avoid at all costs – in spite of the principle of the legitimacy of defending one's nation because the one who will be on the point of usurping all legitimate authority will be of the devil.
-A case can certainly be made for the position that in times past this has also been the situation albeit to a lesser degree (such as in Nazi Germany), but any decision to refrain from taking up arms in such circumstances would, in my view, have to be based upon the inherent evil of the regime for which one would be fighting rather than some principle of pacifism, if it were to be biblically sound, at any rate.
+A case can certainly be made for the position that in times past this has also been the situation albeit to a lesser degree (such as in Nazi Germany), but any decision to refrain from taking up arms in such circumstances would, in my view, have to be based on the inherent evil of the regime for which one would be fighting rather than some principle of pacifism, if it were to be biblically sound, at any rate.
 Here are some links to other similar treatments of this issue:

 Article by Dr. R. D. Luginbill